 (Doxycycline, Tetracycline, Minocycline)

-Pre-existing conditions that can be aggravated: Head or cranial pressure, brain inflammation, C-DIFF, yeast overgrowth and intestinal conditions
+Pre-existing conditions that can be aggravated: Head or cranial pressure, brain inflammation, C-DIFF, yeast overgrowth and intestinal conditions, and depression.

 Doxycycline has been commonly prescribed by physicians across the world as a first-line defense in fighting Lyme disease for decades.
 This is mainly because there is strong evidence that patients who take a 4-6 week round of this antibiotic within the first 60 days of infection onset can remove all signs and symptoms of Lyme disease and avoid going into the chronic phase of the illness.
 In fact, doxycycline (along with Amoxycillin, Cefuroxime and Azithromycin) has become a part of International Lyme and Associated Diseases Society (ILADS) treatment standards.